Spin-cobordisms, surgeries and fermionic modular bootstrap: The case of symmetry

 \subsection{Interpretation in terms of the Hilbert space on a circle}

-In \cite{Delmastro:2021xox} it was analyzed how the anomaly of $\Z_2\times \Z_2^f$ symmetry exhibits itself on the Hilbert space of 2d dimensional theory.
+In \cite{Delmastro:2021xox} it was analyzed how the anomaly of $\Z_2\times \Z_2^f$ symmetry exhibits itself on the Hilbert space of a 2-dimensional theory.
 The authors made analysis by considering a basic theory that realizes such anomaly, namely a theory of $\nu$ Majorana fermions, where only the left-moving ones are non-trivially charged with respect to $Q$.
 In this section we demonstrate how it is in agreement with description of the anomalies using the bulk iTQFT or defect rules described above.
 As those descriptions are universal, there is no ambiguity about which features are generic and which could be specific for a particular two-dimensional theory.

-In the geometric description $(-1)^Q$ and $(-1)^F$ operators action on the Hilbert space is realized by the corresponding defect lines going along the spatial circle.
+In the geometric description the action of the operators $(-1)^Q$ and $(-1)^F$ on the Hilbert space is realized by the corresponding defect lines going along the spatial circle.
 Consider first the Hilbert space of the 2d theory in Ramond untwisted sector.
 A continuous process exchanging the two operators can be realized by the configuration of the surface defects in the bulk TQFT as depicted on the left side of Figure \ref{fig:commutation-F-Q}.
 The surfaces intersect along a circle with induced periodic spin structure, which contributes $(-1)^\nu$.
 This implies that for $\nu=1\mod 2$ the operators anticommute:

 This indeed agrees with the previous analysis in the literature \cite{Delmastro:2021xox,Thorngren:2018bhj,Karch:2019lnn}.

 This phenomenon can be also seen from the rules on the defect moves considered in the Section \ref{sec:defect-rules}.
 When the $(-1)^Q$ defect is passed through the $(-1)^F$ defect, the lift of the slope angle to $\Spin(2)$ shifts by $2\pi$ (cf. (\ref{defect-crossing}):